DIAGNijmegen/website-content/website-diag/content/pages/about/CARAlab.md

 category: about
 section: research_groups
 show_in_overview: true
-description: Develop AI for cardiology.
+description: Towards robust and trustworthy AI-systems for real-time analysis of optical coherence tomography (OCT) images at the cardiac catheterization lab.